Lake County Hit and Run Attorney

 Colorado hit-and-run cases often go to trial, so having an experienced defense attorney at your side is imperative.
 With experience in both traffic law and criminal defense, attorney Lindsey Parlin is ready to represent you.
 Her extensive background in the Colorado court system uniquely equips her to explain the law, develop your defense, and fight for the best possible resolution to your case.
 A hit-and-run conviction can mean jail, fines, and license suspension or revocation.
 If injuries were serious, or if drugs or alcohol were involved, the likelihood of jail time increases.
 If you’re accused of hit-and-run, you need the quality legal representation that Lake County hit and run lawyer Lindsey Parlin provides.

 Ms. Parlin’s law office represents clients in Breckenridge, Leadville, Avon, Beaver Creek, Dillon, Eagle, Edwards, Fairplay, Frisco, Keystone, Vail, Silverthorne, Salida, Buena Vista, and throughout Eagle, Lake, Park, Summit, and Chafee counties.
 After evaluating your hit-and-run case, Ms. Parlin will outline your legal options and begin to develop your defense.
-Please schedule a free consultation right now with Eagle County hit and run lawyer Lindsey Parlin at her Leadville law offices by completing the form on this website or by calling 719-310-3703.
+Please schedule a free consultation right now with El Paso County hit and run lawyer Lindsey Parlin at her Leadville law offices by completing the form on this website or by calling 719-310-3703.
 Evening and weekend appointments with her law firm are available.